kaskad737/cfg_django_task/README.md

 ## Tests

+If you want to run tests, you need to create ".local" file with env veriables as described above and then run "bash run_test.sh"

 Tests are implemented via pytest

 Tests are run every time a commit is pushed to the repository.
 On the main page of this repo you can also see the result of testing workflow.
 Testing was realized through "Git Actions".